MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 2023-10-09 Changed callback status codes from "6000..." to "7000..."
 2023-10-11 Section 9 renamed to Other and new topic added 9.3 Error messages.
-2023-10-11 Clarification, that OAuth2 token retrieval requests will be sent from new DNS address
+2023-10-11 Clarification, that OAuth2 token retrieval requests will be sent from new DNS address 2024-01-10 Refunding of payment executed in mobilepay will still trigger a callback